 6) On any melody note that you sustain, such as at the end of a phrase, notice; are you closing your mouth prematurely simultaneously ending the word, or are you letting the vowel sound sustain?
 Try it both ways and decide which you like better.

-Practicing with this new awareness may at first take some extra thought.
-But it soon becomes second nature, while your sound is enhanced and singing the way you want becomes easier!
-You will find more information and the exercises you need for powerful singing in my book and CD course: The Contemporary Vocalist Improvement Course Volume One.
+Practicing with this new awareness may at first take some extra thought, but it soon becomes second nature.
+Resultantly, your sound is enhanced and it is easier to sing the way you want!
+You will find more information and the exercises you need for powerful singing in The Contemporary Vocalist Improvement Course Volume One.